MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-central-concepts-of-the-planning-system.md

 [!INCLUDE[prod_short](includes/prod_short.md)] is a standard ERP system, not a dispatching or shop floor control system.
 It plans for a feasible utilisation of resources by providing a rough-cut schedule, but it does not automatically create and maintain detailed schedules based on priorities or optimisation rules.

-The intended use of the Capacity-Constrained Resource feature is 1): to avoid overload of specific resources and 2): to ensure that no capacity is left unallocated if it could increase the turn-around time of a works order.
+The intended use of the Capacity-Constrained Resource feature is 1): to avoid overload of specific resources and 2): to ensure that no capacity is left unallocated if it could increase the turn-around time of a production order.
 The feature includes no facilities or options to prioritise or optimise operations as one would expect to find in a dispatching system.
 However, it can provide rough-cut capacity information useful to identify bottlenecks and to avoid overloading resources.

 When planning with capacity-constrained resources, the system ensures that no resource is loaded above its defined capacity (critical load).
 This is done by assigning each operation to the nearest available time slot.
 If the time slot is not big enough to complete the entire operation, then the operation will be split into two or more parts placed in the nearest available time slots.